d2l-ai/d2l-en/chapter_natural-language-processing/similarity-analogy.md

 ## Using Pre-trained Word Vectors

-MXNet's `contrib.text` package provides functions and classes related to natural language processing (see the GluonNLP tool package[1] for more details).
+MXNet's `contrib.text` package provides functions and classes related to natural language processing (see the [GluonNLP](https://gluon-nlp.mxnet.io/) tool package for more details).
 Next, let us check out names of the provided pre-trained word embeddings.

 ```{.python .input}
 from mxnet import nd